avishekjha23/ZeroBin/README.md

 open respective terminals and

-for starting the backend server npm start
+for starting the backend server: npm start

-for starting the frontend
+for starting the frontend:
 npm run dev

-and in backend, start mongoDB server mongod
+and in backend, start mongoDB server: mongod